 It's the Senate, and we are even stronger.

-May your heart be uh not be troubled.
+May your heart not be troubled.

 And we had a superb night last night.

-Uh well said, Greg Jarrett.
+Greg Jarrett.

-Nancy Pelosi is speaker, Maxine Waters, Adam Schiff, Elijah Cummings, Jerry Nadler, all in leadership roles in the House.
+Here come the crazies: Nancy Pelosi is speaker, Maxine Waters, Adam Schiff, Elijah Cummings, Jerry Nadler, all in leadership roles in the House.

 These are all of the individuals who will undertake the kinds of investigations that will absolutely turn off Americans.

-Schiff will be head of the Intel committee.
+Schiff will be head of the Intel Committee.

 He's going to do a shadow Russia collusion investigation.

-He already said he he's accusing the president of a money laundering scheme with Russia, and he's going to investigate.
+He already said he's accusing the president of a money laundering scheme with Russia, and he's going to investigate.

-Uh the Ways and Means Committee will likely try to get their hands on President Trump's taxes.
+The Ways and Means Committee will likely try to get their hands on President Trump's taxes, accusing him of emoluments violation, which is legally absurd.

 And of course, Maxine Waters, once named the most corrupt member of Congress, is head of the Financial Services Committee, for goodness sakes.